-(g) Spark test.
-Tungsten produces a very small volume of short, straight, orange streaks in a spark test.
+Spark test: Tungsten produces a very small volume of short, straight, orange streaks in a spark test.

 Zinc is a medium low strength metal having a very low melting point.

-soldered or welded if it is properly cleaned and the heat input closely
+Zinc can be soldered or welded if properly cleaned and the heat input closely controlled.

 Zinc can be cast, cold worked (extruded), machined, and welded.

 Do not use zinc die castings in continuous contact with steam.

 Zinc has a tensile strength of 12,000 psi (82,740 kPa) (cast) and 27,000 psi (186,165 kPa) (rolled); a specific gravity of 7.1; a melting point of 790°F (421°C); is corrosion resistant; and is brittle at 220°F (104°C).